Key Strategies for Scaling a Two-Sided Marketplace Business Model

 The first impression is the best.
 The streamlined onboarding process ensures higher conversion rates and user retention:

-• Minimize the steps and information sought at times of registration.
+• Minimize the steps and information sought at time of registration.

 • Tutorials or step-by-step walkthroughs help new users find their way around the platform.